35 Best Places to Sell Your Shoes Online for Cash

 - Core: well-known, mass-market brands and vintage clothing

 To get started, set up your account and follow the instructions to connect your Grailed account to your PayPal account.
 Upload some photos and add information about your product.

 Your item will be listed on your seller page as well as the appropriate market section on Grailed.
 You’ll be notified when people ask questions or make an offer.

 When a buyer purchases your item, you’ll receive the money via PayPal, minus a 6% Grailed commission and PayPal fees, which are 2.9% plus $0.30 for domestic sales or 4.4% plus $0.30 for international sales.

-Heroine is the sister site to Grailed, but their items focus on women’s clothing and accessories.
+Heroine is the sister site to Grailed, but its items focus on women’s clothing and accessories.
 You can use Heroine if you have a collection of high-end and name-brand women’s shoes or clothing.

-The selling process is similar to Grailed, including their commission and fee schedule.
+The selling process is similar to Grailed, including its commission and fee schedule.
 If you have an account with Grailed, you can use your login credentials for Heroine and vice versa.

 Kixify is another free site that allows you to sell shoes online.
-They specialize in sneakers for both casual buyers and serious collectors.
+It specializes in sneakers for both casual buyers and serious collectors.

 To sell sneakers for cash on Kixify, you’ll need to set up a storefront.
 There are no setup or listing fees, and it’s free to create your store.
 You’ll have to pay an 8% commission fee once your item sells.

 Kixify uses PayPal to process transactions, so your earnings will go straight to your PayPal account.
 As the store owner, you get to set your own policies for shipping, returns, exchanges, and other guidelines.

 If you’re looking to get rid of designer heels, buyMYheels is a great marketplace.

 This site offers a worldwide reach for selling your name-brand shoes.
 There’s no commission, but you will have to pay a listing fee of £5, which comes out to roughly $6.50 USD.